 About Me

 I am a PhD candidate in Computer Science at UC Riverside with a passion for both research and teaching.
-My research focuses on developing novel multi-fidelity inference techniques using Markov chain Monte Carlo methods and normalizing flows to leverage low-fidelity approximations, working in collaboration with UCR's Physics and Astronomy department to approximate posteriors using computationally expensive simulations.
+My research focuses on developing novel multi-fidelity inference techniques using Markov chain Monte Carlo methods and normalizing flows to leverage low-fidelity approximations for computationally expensive simulations.

-As an Associate Instructor, I am currently teaching CS 006 (Effective Use of World Wide Web) to over 100 students covering web tools, e-communities, e-commerce, generative AI, and verification of information, privacy, and other legal and societal issues.
-I also taught CS 009A (Intro to Programming and Data Science) to over 100 students covering computational thinking, problem-solving, and data analysis using the Python language.
+As an Associate Instructor, I am currently teaching CS 006 (Effective Use of World Wide Web) to 100+ students covering web tools, HTML, CSS,generative AI, and verification of information, privacy, and other legal and societal issues.
+I also taught CS 009A (Intro to Programming and Data Science) covering computational thinking, problem-solving, and data analysis using the Python language as a primary instructor of record.

 I previously served as a Teaching Assistant for Machine Learning, Data Mining and Object-Oriented Programming courses, assisting over 500 students total.